-The report’s conclusions are based on interviews with institutional investors, investment managers, consultants, and other stakeholders.
+The report’s conclusions were based on interviews with institutional investors, investment managers, consultants, and other stakeholders.
 “Speaking to these leaders in the industry, it became increasingly clear that there’s an awareness of the impact on real estate, both in terms of damage and value fluctuations,” says Katharine Burgess, vice president of urban resilience at the Urban Land Institute.
 “For agents to be fluent in these issues and understand what risks exist and what types of design interventions can help is really important.”

 Determining the level of risk for a potential buyer isn’t an easy calculation.
 When it comes to flood risk, for example, many of the Federal Emergency Management Agency’s risk maps are outdated and don’t include sea level rise projections, says Rachel Cleetus, policy director for the Union of Concerned Scientists’ climate and energy program.
 A 2018 analysis by the group predicted “chronic, disruptive flooding”—a term used to describe 26 or more flood events in a given area annually—in hundreds of U.S. coastal communities by 2045.